fwaggle/pyELM327/Readme.md

 * Haven't tested DTC retrieval, because I haven't yet managed to throw a code on any of my cars.
 I might just unplug the MAF.

+* expect() can't deal with failure - it'll simply wait forever for the correct response.
+This needs fixing pronto as it's blocking other features.

 * Documentation is appalling.

 ## Sources and Attributions